-The above view, relative to the structure of mucous membrane, presents at least a degree of novelty, by determining, with some precision, the whole number of the Gastro-enteric Follicles of the human body, and how they are in every instance formed by meshes of veins, while the arteries enter only inconsiderably into their composition, to an amount in some measure comparable to the presence of the arteries in other erectile tissues, as the corpus spongiosum and cavernosum penis.
+brane, presents at least a degree of novelty, by determining, with some precision, the whole number of the Gastro-enteric Follicles of the human body, and how they are in every instance formed by meshes of veins, while the arteries enter only inconsiderably into its composition, to an amount in some measure comparable to the presence of the arteries in other erectile tissues, as the corpus spongiosum and cavernosum penis.
 In the latter it is familiar to every practised anatomist, that the branches of the arteries are but small, as they terminate in the cells of the penis, which are to be considered as only a modification of the incipient stage of venous trunks.
-If the corpus spongiosum were in fact spread out into a thin membrane, so as to line a hollow viscus, it would present no very exaggerated representation of what I have denominated the superficial venous layer of the alimentry canal; it being also admitted that within the circuit of every anastomosis a follicle was formed.
-Viewed on the preparations of the mucous membrane of the small and large intestines which I have, these follicles appear like puncta lachrymalia disseminated by thousands over every inch square, and existing so invariably upon every part that, as I have stated, the smallest calculation of their numbers puts them at from forty to fifty millions.
-It is now to be borne in mind, that it is the whole of this vascular and follicular structure, endowed with the vital actions the most important to life, and presenting in the aggreate an area of about thirteen square feet, the size of a small breakfast table; whose morbid derangements constitute the essential features of cholera.
+If the corpus spongiosum were in fact spread out into a thin and single membrane, so as to line a hollow viscus, it would present no very undue representation of what I have denominated the superficial venous layer of the alimentary canal; it being also admitted that within the circuit of every anastomosis, a follicle was formed.
+Viewed on the preparations of the mucous membrane of the small and large intestines which I have, these follicles appear like puncta lachrymalia disseminated by thousands over every inch square, and existing so invariably upon every part, that, as I have stated, the smallest calculation of their numbers puts them at from forty to fifty millions.

+It may now be represented, that it is the whole of this vascular and follicular structure, endowed with vital actions the most important to life, and presenting in the aggregate an area of about thirteen square feet, the size of a small breakfast table; whose morbid derangements constitute the essential features of cholera.
 It has been shown in some of my dissections, that this apparatus in the progress of cholera is detached entirely from the stomach and colon, in consequence of the excessive actions going on in them.
-The small intestines also, in some of my preparations, exhibit in patches a similar phenomena; but as the entire observation has been presented to me in its true light only since the disappearance of the disease, I have no means of ascertaining the extent to which they suffer in this way.
+The small intestines also, in some of my preparations, exhibit in patches a similar phenomenon; but as the entire observation has been presented to me in its true light only since the disappearance of the disease, I have had no means of ascertaining the extent to which they suffer in this way.

-The anatomy of the muciparous system of the alimentary canal unquestionably requires a more exact attention than has been heretofore bostowed upon it, especially so as to distinguish between that part which is really glandular, and the foramina or follicles now under consideration.
+The anatomy of the muciparous system of the alimentary canal unquestionably requires a more exact attention than has been heretofore bestowed upon it, especially so as to distinguish between that part which is really glandular, and the foramina or follicles now under consideration.
 The following extract will explain the difficulty which still exists in regard to a proper conception of the latter.